 Ten Canadian and Mexican participants attended a three-day NAFTA seminar in higher education administration developed in cooperation with the Institute of International Education.

-We designed and directed a placement program for 200 Japanese undergraduates transferring to the United States from an ESL program operated in Japan by the University of Nevada, Reno.
+Through the UNR/IU Japanese Placement Service, we designed and directed a placement program for 200 Japanese undergraduates transferring to the United States from an ESL program operated in Japan by the University of Nevada, Reno.